BREAKING: Multiple deaths in Nismes smash-up - Guyana Chronicle

-At least three persons are confirmed dead following a smash-up on the public road at Nismes, West Bank Demerara this evening.
+At least four persons are confirmed dead following a smash-up on the public road at Nismes, West Bank Demerara this evening.

-Reports are that a speeding minibus crashed into a motorcar along the roadway around 1900hrs.
+Six persons are critical following the accident which occurred after a speeding minibus crashed into a motorcar along the roadway around 1900hrs outside the D&L gas station at Nismes.

+A man was also pronounced dead by health officials and another is critical.
+Several persons, including the driver of the minibus whose name was provided only as ‘Hensley’ and passenger Mark Anthony were hospitalised in critical conditions.

+Persons on the scene reported that the Route 31 minibus was heading north along the public road to the city when the car exited a gas station and ended-up in its path.

-Since last Sunday morning, a number of persons have died on the roadways.
+In what has become a daily occurrence since last Sunday morning, a number of persons have died on the roadways.

 Last Sunday morning, Republic Bank employee David Headly, crashed into a bridge rail at Felicity, East Coast Demerara and died while seeking medical attention.